 Captain David Brown came to Paterson in the early 1830's.
-He may have formerly been the Captain of the Pandora, a coastal trader sailing between Newcastle and Sydney.
+He may have at one time, been the Captain of the Pandora, a coastal trader sailing between Newcastle and Sydney.

-David Brown was granted a publican's license for the Bush Inn in June 1839.
+David Brown was granted a publican's licence for the Bush Inn in June 1839.

 ....
 From the Maitland Mercury 19 December 1846 - On Thursday after noon, the beautiful little schooner, built by Mr. David Brown, of the Paterson, made her first entrance into that river.
 In consequence of the additional interest of a boat race, the township was thronged with visitors.
 Shortly after one o'clock the gentlemen connected with the vessel arrived, and all the arrangements having been made, the props were knocked away, and the little vessel glided gracefully into the dancing waters which were thenceforth to be her home.
 The vessel was named with the usual formulae, by the Rev. W. Ross, the Paterson Packet Victoria.
 She is schooner rigged of about 70 tons burthen, and intended for the Paterson and Sydney trade.
 Upwards of 200 persons were present on the occasion, all seeming to take the liveliest interest in the proceedings.
 After the ceremony, about twenty of those present sat down to a capital lunch provided by mine host of the Paterson Hotel, Mr. Brown when every respect to creature comfort was duly paid.